opcotech/elemo/scripts/README.md

 ## generate-frontend-client.sh

-Takes the Open API specification in the `api/openapi` directory, and generates a Typescript client from it.
+Takes the Open API specification in the `api/openapi` directory, and generates a TypeScript client from it.

+## pretty-test.sh

+Takes the JSON output of `go test` command and pretty-formats it using `jq` to make it more readable.

 ## setup.sh

 This script prepares the whole development environment.
-Generates new developer configuration, creates certificates, register a new OAuth client, sets the web credentials, creates a new user in the database to interact with.
+Generates a new developer configuration, creates certificates, register a new OAuth client, sets the web credentials, creates a new user in the database to interact with.